-Boston University offers world-class services and resources to students attending Summer Term.
-These pages provide information about resources that are available to you on and around campus, including links to academic resources, health and wellness options, computing, and finding your way around campus.
+Boston University offers world-class services and resources to students attending BU in the summer.
+These pages provide information about resources that are available to you on and around campus, including links to academic resources, health & wellness options, computing, and finding your way around campus.

 Fitness & Recreation Center

-Traveling between the Boston University Charles River and Medical Campus is easy using the Boston University Shuttle (BUS).
+Traveling between BU’s Charles River and Medical Campuses is easy using the BU Shuttle (BUS).
 The BUS departs from 33 Harry Agganis Way on the Charles River Campus and ends at 710 Albany Street on the Medical Campus, making several stops at key locations along the route.
 This service is provided free of charge to members of the University community.
-For a current schedule, route map, exact stop locations, and to subscribe to our mailing list, please visit the BUS website at bu.edu/thebus.
+For a current schedule, route map, exact stop locations, and to subscribe to our mailing list, please visit the BUS website.